metacpan/metacpan-cpan-extracted/distros/A/App-JESP/README.md

     {
       "patches": [
-          { "id":"foobartable", "sql": "CREATE TABLE foobar(id INT PRIMARY KEY)"},
+          { "id":"foobar_sql",        "sql":  "CREATE TABLE foobar(id INT PRIMARY KEY)"},
-          { "id":"foobar_more", "file": "patches/morefoobar.sql" }
+          { "id":"foobar_rel",        "file": "patches/morefoobar.sql" }
           { "id":"foobar_abs",        "file": "/absolute/path/to/patches/evenmore.sql" },
-          { "id":"a_backfill_script", "file": "path/to/executable/file.sh" }
+          { "id":"a_backfill_script", "file": "path/to/executable/file.sh" },
-      ]
+      ],
     }

-Patches MUST have a unique ID in all the plan, and they can either contain raw SQL (SQL key), or point to a file of your choice (in the JESP home) itself containing the SQL.
+Patches MUST have a unique `id` in all the plan, and they can either contain raw SQL (`sql` key), or point to a `file` (absolute, or relative to the JESP home) containing the SQL.

+The `id` is a VARCHAR(512).
+While it doesn't indicate any ordering, a simple and useful way to keep the IDs unique is to provide a date/timestamp (of when the patch was _authored_) plus a free form description of the change.

+The [JSON](https://metacpan.org/pod/JSON) file is parsed with the relaxed flag, which means it can contain trailing commas (and # comments).
+The trailing commas are particularly useful, since commit diffs and merge conflicts will be contained to the new line that was added.

 You are encouraged to look in [https://github.com/jeteve/App-JESP/tree/master/t](https://github.com/jeteve/App-JESP/tree/master/t) for examples.